Private Practice Workshops for Psychologists and Psychotherapists.

 ~ presented by Dr Robert Watson, Clinical Psychologist, Cognitive Analytic Therapist & Supervisor, & Vice-Chair of the Association for Cognitive Analytic Therapy.

 I first presented this workshop in December 2015.
-I will be running my ninth workshop for the first time outside of London in Manchester on Friday 16th February 2018, and the tenth in London on Monday 26th February.
+I will be running my eleventh in London on Monday 9th April.
 Its been a rewarding and enjoyable project and I have been encouraged by the consistently good feedback I have received each time.
 I would encourage you to book, as I am sure like previous attendees you will find it useful and highly relevant for developing your own private practice.

 Dates of next workshops: